Migrate Google Workspace to Microsoft Office 365 Step-by-Step

 You can add several users at once by doing the following:

-In the O365 admin center, select Users> Active users.
+- In the O365 admin center, select Users> Active users.

-Choose Add multiple users.
+- Choose to Add multiple users.

-For the migration process, email IDs of all the Google Workspace users account is required along with the passwords.
+For the migration process, email IDs of all the Google Workspace user’s account is required along with the passwords.
 You can reset all the passwords and assign temporary ones to make your task an easy one.